moritzbappert/wpgiftregistry/README.txt

 Are you looking for a clean and simple solution to display your wedding gift registry on your website or just want to create a wishlist for your birthday or other occasions?
 WPGiftRegistry easily lets you add gifts to your wishlist and embed it anywhere with a shortcode.
 Each gift is displayed with an image, a title, a description, the price and a product link.
 More importantly, people can indicate if they already bought the gift (so nobody else does).

-WPGiftRegistry comes with a sleek look that suits most websites because of it’s simplicity and is designed responsively so it displays nicely on all devices.
+WPGiftRegistry comes with a nice design and is built responsively so it displays nicely on all devices.

 = Languages =
 * English